sunrayyourdev/anime-review/README.md

 ## Credits

-- `@Dylankjy` for encouraging me to start this project.
+- `@Dylankjy` for encouraging me to build this project.